Skip to main content

 Electrodes for wearables

-Electrodes used in consumer electronics are mostly used for measuring Heart Rate (HR), electrocardiogram (ECG), stress (Heart Rate Variability or HRV), muscle activity (EMG), brain activity (EEG), and muscle stimulation (EMS).
+Electrodes used in consumer electronics are mostly used for measuring heart rate (HR), electrocardiogram (ECG), stress (heart rate variability or HRV), muscle activity (EMG), and brain activity (EEG).
+In addition, they are used to stimulate muscles (EMS).

-Best known to the general public are electrodes used in sports and medical products to measure heart-rate and ECG, respectively.
-The difference between the two is HR is looking at the contractions’ peak-to-peak signal (‘beats per minute’).
-The ECG looks at the full image or time line of the heart signal.
+Best known to the general public are electrodes used in sports and medical products to measure heart rate and ECG, respectively.
+The ECG looks at the full image or time line of the electrical heart signal.
+The heart rate is the number of heart beats per minute that are visible in the ECG signal.

-Electrodes commonly used for medical ECG or HR measurement are single use adhesive patches.
+Medical ECG electrodes usually are single-use adhesive patches.
 They are uncomfortable to use, as they are ‘glued’ to the skin.
 The glue also includes a gel, needed for the electronic connection.
-This is also why these electrodes are often referred to as ‘wet-electrodes’.
+This is also why these electrodes are often referred to as ‘wet electrodes’.

 Read more background information in our blog post about electrodes for wearables.